Frequently Asked Questions About the CAST

 Who is eligible to use the Center's services?

-The Tutoring Center's services are available to all Farmingdale State College students for courses in which they are currently enrolled.
+The Center's services are available to all Farmingdale State College students for courses in which they are currently enrolled.

 Please note: The Center is not able to assist individuals who are not current students of the College (i.e. alumni, transferred to another institution, community member, etc.), or for courses in which they are not currently enrolled at the College (enrolled at FSC, but seeking tutoring in a course they are completing at another institution).

-How much does tutoring cost?
+How much does tutoring or coaching cost?

 When can I get tutored?